 If queue status is being displayed and the -f option is specified, the output will depend on whether qstat was compiled to use a Tcl interpreter.
-See the configuration section for details.
+See Configuration on page 208 for details.
 If Tcl is not being used, the full display for each queue consists of the header line: